gookjiii/To_Do_List/README.md

 - Edit existing tasks to update their details.
 - Delete single tasks when they are no longer needed.
 - Show or hide completed tasks for better task visibility and organization.
-- Сохранение данных локально и на сервере
+- Saving data locally and on the server
+- Data synchronization
+- Localization
+- State-management implemented using one of the proposed frameworks
+- There are DI (Riverpod, Service Locator, dependency containers or libraries)
-- Синхронизация данных
+- Unit tests
-- Локализация
+- Deeplinks

 ## Installation

 To install the To Do List app, follow these steps:

 1. Make sure your Android phone is running on OS 7.0 or newer.
-2. Download the APK file from the following link: [Download To Do List APK](https://disk.yandex.ru/d/4BKESDeddq66uw)
+2. Download the APK file from the following link: [Download To Do List APK](https://disk.yandex.ru/d/AorA-Z6SUmhDDg)
 3. Transfer the APK file to your Android device.
 4. Open the APK file on your Android device to begin the installation process.
 5. Follow the on-screen instructions to complete the installation.